-Since 2016 Pono has held a partnership with Harlem Grown, an independent, non-profit organization that operates local urban farms and promotes food justice, nutrition, and sustainability in Harlem.
-As part of our collaboration, Pono children will visit Harlem Grown's new 127th Street Farm on a weekly basis and carry out various responsibilities.
-Pono staff and children will also assist Harlem Grown in their mission to serve Harlem youth through garden-based programs.
+Since 2016, Pono has held a partnership with Harlem Grown, an independent, non-profit organization that operates local urban farms and promotes food justice, nutrition, and sustainability in Harlem.
+As part of our collaboration, Pono children visit Harlem Grown's 127th Street and 134th Street farms on a regular basis and carry out various responsibilities, including watering, weeding, harvesting, and composting.
+The students' time on the farms strengthens their connection with nature and encourages them to consider their food sources.
+Pono staff and children also assist Harlem Grown in their mission to serve Harlem youth through garden-based programs.

-Dr. Eddy also provides movement classes to parents, teachers, and children at the Pono space on Thursday nights.
-We invite anyone and everyone to come by to move to music – it's a time to untie any physical or mental knots, and enjoy being with friends.
+Dr. Eddy also regularly provides movement classes to parents, teachers, and children at the Pono space.
+We invite you to come and move with us.
+It's an opportunity to untie any knots, both physical and mental.

-We are thrilled to announce that Pono's partnership with Storefront Science is taking a new form starting October 2014.
-Storefront Science, whose mission it is to engage children through wonder and discovery in science, encourages inquiry and exploration by fostering a process of questions, information gathering, cooperation, and critical thinking.
+Pono's partnership with Storefront Science offers Pono children of all ages an inquiry-based, hands-on science program.
+Storefront Science's mission is to engage children through wonder and discovery in science, and to encourage exploration by fostering a process of questions, information gathering, cooperation, and critical thinking.

 Children's Museum of the Arts

-The Children's Museum of the Arts (CMA) was a destination that the Pono children request to visit every week, thus the incentive to partner with this exceptional not-for-profit organization.
-CMA is based on the belief that the arts are critical to child and youth development and to strong and vibrant communities.
-CMA's goal is to inspire and champion the next generation of artists and art lovers by providing authentic hands-on art experiences for children with artists and by collecting and exhibiting children’s art.
+Pono's partnership with the Children's Museum of the Arts (CMA) was inspired by the Pono children's request to visit this exceptional not-for-profit organization on a weekly basis.
+CMA's mission is based on the belief that the arts are critical to child and youth development and to strong and vibrant communities.
+CMA's goal is to inspire and champion the next generation of artists and art lovers, by providing authentic hands-on art experiences for children with working artists.

-In 2012, the Pono–CMA partnership took the form of weekly sessions with the CMA practicing teaching artist, Kate Fox, to guide and mentor the young Pono artists through fun and advanced art projects in a range of techniques and media.
-Kate arranged projects in response to the interests expressed by the children and facilitated interactions with other teaching artists in whose work the children were interested.
+In 2012, the Pono–CMA partnership took the form of weekly sessions with CMA teaching artist Kate Fox.
+She guided and mentored the young Pono artists through engaging art projects in a range of techniques and media.
+The projects reflected the interests expressed by the children.
+Kate also facilitated interactions with other teaching artists.

-Pono's first partnership was back in 2011- 2012 with STREB, a New York based dance company where the dancers combine virtuosity and technical skill to create performance that are a mixture of "slam dancing, exquisite human flight, and a wild action sport."
+During the 2011–2012 school year, Pono enjoyed a partnership with STREB, a New York-based dance company.
+STREB dancers combine virtuosity and technical skill to create performance that are a mixture of "slam dancing, exquisite human flight, and a wild action sport."
 (STREB website)

-The Pono–STREB Partnership took place at SLAM--STREB Lab for Action Mechanics--the dance company's home in the Williamsburg neighborhood of Brooklyn.
-The purpose of the partnership was for the children to explore movement in a nontraditional way while investigating scientific principles of the body and creating their own “action ideas.”
-While the classes were open-ended, responding the interests of the children for that day, the STREB dancers guided the children by modeling activities, teaching specific physical skills, and supporting the children’s own playful creativity.
-The Pono children worked with Fabio Tavares, Associate Artistic Director, then Daniel Rysak, Felix Hess, and Jackie Carlson, who provided weekly lessons for the whole period of the internships.
-The Pono children stayed after class to watch their teachers and other STREB dancers rehearse, that is, invent and test action ideas as a group with the company Director, Elizabeth Streb.
+The Pono–STREB Partnership took place at SLAM–STREB Lab for Action Mechanics, the dance company's home in the Williamsburg neighborhood of Brooklyn.
+The purpose of the partnership was for the children to explore movement in a nontraditional way, while investigating scientific principles of the body and creating their own “action ideas.”
+While the classes were open-ended, responding to the interests of the children for that day, the STREB dancers also guided the children by modeling activities, teaching specific physical skills, and supporting the children’s own playful creativity.
+The Pono children worked with STREB's Associate Artistic Director, Fabio Tavares, as well as Daniel Rysak, Felix Hess, and Jackie Carlson, who provided weekly lessons for the duration of the partnership.
+The Pono children also watched their instructors and other STREB dancers invent and test action ideas as a group with the company's director, Elizabeth Streb.

-Since the time it was founded by choreographer Elizabeth Streb in 1985 in New York City, the company "has traveled, artistically as well as geographically, from the heights of the experimental dance world to the cutting-edge of popular entertainment" (from STREB website).
+Since its founding by choreographer Elizabeth Streb in 1985 in New York City, the company "has traveled, artistically as well as geographically, from the heights of the experimental dance world to the cutting-edge of popular entertainment" (from STREB website).

 STREB has performed in theaters large and small and served as artists-in-residence at the world's top art museums, including the Whitney Museum of American Art and Los Angeles MOCA.